 Variant 3 bolts with reduced shank may only be used for devices within the area of PED (Pressure Equipment Directive) application.

 DN 80

-Screws are provided by RMG for the USM-GT400 for diameter DN80.
+Screws/threaded bolts are provided by RMG for the USM-GT400 for diameter DN80.

-Depending on the flange type the following hexagonal bolts are used for DN80:
+Depending on the flange type the following hexagonal bolts/threaded bolts with nuts are used for DN80: